 The Science Platform is envisioned to enable science cases that would greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
 The high-level requirement for this is established in § 3.5 of the LSST SRD.
 The science platform vision OSS-REQ-0140 is described in in LSE-319 with more formal requirements listed in LDM-554 and the design described in LDM-542.
 The reader is referred to these documents for more information on the platform.
 As a non exhaustive summary authenticated and authorized users will have access to the platform granting them:

-DMS-REQ-0125 DMS-REQ-0128 DMS-REQ-0033 DMS-REO-0032 DMS-REQ-0308 DMS-REQ-0119
+DMS-REO-0125 DMS-REQ-0128 DMS-REQ-0033 DMS-REO-0032 DMS-REQ-0308

-- 1. Access to the Data Products as described in this document - 2. processing resources for image reprocessing, etc.
+- 2. processing resources for image reprocessing, etc.

 3. storage resources to hold processed image outputs, query outputs or uploaded catalogs, etc.